-The Government's compliance with various rules, procedures and directives was lacking in various departments, which was evident from delays in furnishing of utilization certificates against loans and grants by various grantee institutions.
-Delays were noticed in submission of Annual Accounts by autonomous bodies and departmentally managed commercial undertakings.
-There were instances of losses and misappropriations for which departmental action was pending for long periods.
+The Government's compliance with various rules, procedures and directives was lacking in various departments, as evidenced by the inordinate delays occurred in furnishing utilization certificates against loans and grants by various grantee institutions.
+Submission of Annual Accounts by autonomous bodies and departmentally managed commercial undertakings were also delayed.
+Probing the instances of losses and misappropriations are continuing for longer periods.
 Departmental inquiries in such cases should be expedited to bring the defaulters to book.
 Internal controls in all the organisations should be strengthened to prevent such cases in future.
-Substantial amounts of receipts and expenditure were classified under the omnibus Minor Head '800-Other Receipts/Expenditure' during 2010-11, which should be avoided for greater transparency in financial reporting.
+Substantial amounts of receipt and expenditure were classified under omnibus minor head '800-Other Receipts/Expenditure' during 2011-12 which should be avoided for greater transparency in financial reporting.